hokiebrian/openai_music/README.md

 - Have fun with it - it's a lot of data, find what works best for you.
 I particularly enjoy the "Clueless" personality.
 That creates a lot of fun text.
 I am also pleased with the Tim Burton image profile.
 Depending on the song you feed it, there are some fascinating images generated.

 ### Examples
+This simple card is just a grid card with an entities card for the select entities, a row of buttons that have tap_actions defined for script/service calls and a Markdown Card showing the values of the sensor.

 - Call `openai_music.ask_openai` with General Song Info and Normal Personality:

 <img src="/images/general-normal.jpg" width=30%>